Facebook Ads 2022 – Questions, Answers, and Myths Busted

 Think of your video in time segments: 0-1sec, 1-3 sec, 3-6sec, 6-12 sec, 6-20sec.
 Each segment needs to hook them for the next segment.

 Start with eye-catching, stunning, or surprising visuals, and work into your message as you progress through the segments.

 Q: Can I run Facebook ads without sound?

 A: Yes, you can.
 If you make a video that has sound, and you don’t want that sound to play, you have to remove the sound before uploading it.

+Add captions, if there is a message you want to convey while the user watches.
 Facebook makes it easy to add captions to your video.
 You can have them created by their bot, and then you edit them to perfect them.

 A: Like most things Facebook ads, consider your audience first.
 Does your audience use a lot of emojis on Facebook?
 If so, emojis may help your ad copy.

 You can check the groups they hang out in to see how often people comment on posts with emojis and stickers, etc. The more emojis you see, the more likely your audience is to respond to them.

 However!
 Even if your audience doesn’t use a lot of emojis, you can still test emojis in your copy.
 In this case, be more selective with your emojis.
 Use them sparingly, when it helps you prove a point or highlight important pieces of information.

 Emojis work well as bullets, too.
 Bullets make text easier to process, but regular bullets don’t catch the eye on Facebook.
 Emojis as bullets do catch the eye.
 If the emojis are related to your offering, they’re even better.
 Some emoji best practices: